emilrangeadvectas/InputTable/README.md

 ## Backend

-Query to create table
+Query to create table.
-You can change `database_name` to any database name you want
+You can change `database_name` to any name you want
 ```sql
 CREATE TABLE [dbo].[database_name](
 	[_key] [nvarchar](32) NULL,